 How to Enter Recovery Mode on an Intel-Based Mac

 What do you need to reinstall macOS using Recovery mode?

 The first thing is to have a backup.
-If you plan to clean your Mac by installing the operating system from scratch to fix your problems, you should know that you are interested in making a previous backup of your most important documents.
+If you plan to clean your Mac by installing the operating system from scratch to fix your problems, you should know that you want to make a previous backup of your most important documents.

 Here is a guide that you can use: How to Backup a Mac in Simple Steps

-How you do this will depend on whether you want to recover your Mac with the same version or whether you want a clean installation.
-If you use iCloud Drive to sync your documents and desktop to the cloud, you may not need a backup.
+How you do this depends on whether you want to recover your Mac with the same version or a clean installation.
+You may not need a backup if you use iCloud Drive to sync your documents and desktop to the cloud.

-In addition to the Internet connection, you will need to use a Wifi network with WEP or WPA security if you are using recovery mode.
+In addition to the Internet connection, you must use a Wifi network with WEP or WPA security if you use recovery mode.
 It’s something that most home wireless networks do, but if you’re on a proxy or PPPoE network, then you’ll have problems.

 How to Reinstall macOS via ‘Recovery’ Mode